Matt Haney: San Francisco Supervisor (2019–2022)

-A progressive majority was created upon his and Gordon Mar's election to the board.
+A "progressive" majority was created upon his and Gordon Mar's election to the board.

-Haney resigned as supervisor prior to his swearing in as California State Assemblyman for the 17th district on May 3rd, 2022.
+Per the law, Haney resigned as supervisor before being sworn into the Legislature for the state Assembly's 17th district on May 3, 2022.
 Mayor London Breed appointed Matt Dorsey to fill Haney's spot as supervisor.

 Housing

 Haney's views in housing shifted during his time on the Board of Supervisors, becoming increasingly supportive of additional housing and regulatory streamlining for housing construction.
 During the 2018 campaign for Supervisor, Haney ran against a leader of the YIMBY movement and questioned the need for every neighborhood to build housing, stating "I'm not going to pick fights on the other side of the city."
 Haney initially opposed state bill SB 35, which streamlined housing production in cities that were falling short of state-mandated minimums, but later came to support the bill.
 In 2021, Haney supported state action to ensure cities allow the construction of more housing, and supported a local bill to legalize fourplexes on lots zoned for single-family homes.

 In October 2021, Haney supported the construction of a 495-unit apartment complex on a parking lot next to a BART station, but was the proposal was voted down 7-4 by his colleagues.
 That same month, Haney voted against the construction of 316 micro-homes in Tenderloin, 13.5% of which would have been designated as affordable housing.